Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Methodology

 \subsection{Prior-driven Alignment}

 As noted by \cite{ayas2023drowsiness}, drowsiness and cognitive load tend to exhibit an overall negative correlation in driving contexts.
-This inverse relationship is rooted in cognitive-resources theory \cite{kahneman1973attention}, which indicates the limited human attentional capacity: when task demands are low, surplus resources `wander’, leading to mind-wandering and increased drowsiness \cite{hockey1997compensatory}.
+This inverse relationship is rooted in cognitive-resources theory \cite{kahneman1973attention}, which indicates the limited human attentional capacity: low task demands can lead to mind-wandering and increased drowsiness \cite{hockey1997compensatory}.
 Conversely, moderate task demands optimally engage attentional control mechanisms, sustaining cortical arousal, maintaining vigilance, and delaying the onset of fatigue \cite{merlhiot2022drowsiness}.
-Studies of vigilance decrement further demonstrate that under-stimulation produces lapses in attention and microsleeps \cite{warm2008vigilance}, whereas appropriately challenging tasks improve sustained performance.
-We therefore leverage this well-established theoretical and empirical foundation to introduce a prior-driven soft regularization $\mathcal{L}_{align}$, enforcing a general negative alignment between our drowsiness and cognitive workload estimates
+Studies of vigilance decrement further demonstrate that under-stimulation can produce lapses in attention and microsleeps \cite{warm2008vigilance}, whereas appropriately challenging tasks improve sustained performance.
+We therefore leverage this well-established theoretical and empirical foundation to introduce a prior-driven soft regularization $\mathcal{L}_{align}$, enforcing a general negative alignment between our drowsiness and cognitive workload estimates.

-Specifically, given the estimated vector of drowsiness and cognitive load by corresponding heads, we applied the Softmax function to each vector to convert them to the binary probability vector $p_{drow}$ and $p_{cog}$.
+Specifically, given the estimated vector of drowsiness and cognitive load by corresponding heads, we applied the Softmax function to each vector to convert them to the binary probability vectors $p_{drow}$ and $p_{cog}$.
 Then, based on the Kullback-Leibler Divergence, we tried to maximize the distributional difference between $p_{drow}$ and $p_{cog}$ with Eq. (\ref{eq3}).
-Additionally, considering this correlation might not be robust in some extreme situations (e.g., cognitive load exceeding the cognitive capacity will also speed up drowsiness development \cite{ma2018relationship}), we applied a temperature hyper-parameter $\tau$ to scale the two probability distributions, which can control the sharpness of the output distribution.
-After trial and errors, we set $\tau$ as 0.5 to smooth the distributions:
+Additionally, since this correlation may not hold in extreme cases (e.g., when cognitive load exceeds capacity and speeds up drowsiness \cite{ma2018relationship}), we introduce a temperature hyperparameter $\tau$ to scale the two probability distributions and control the sharpness of the output.
+We set $\tau$ as 2 to smooth the distributions: